Potassium Protons Neutrons And Electrons

 Q: What is the difference between potassium and its isotopes?

 A: Potassium is the element with atomic number 19 (19 protons).
-Isotopes of potassium have the same number of protons (19) but different numbers of neutrons.
-This results in different mass numbers.
+In real terms, isotopes of potassium have the same number of protons (19) but different numbers of neutrons.
+Consider this: this results in different mass numbers.
 The most common isotopes are ³⁹K (20 neutrons) and ⁴⁰K (21 neutrons), with ⁴⁰K being radioactive.

 Q: Why is potassium so important in biological systems?